How To Teach Your Cat To Play Fetch In Six Easy Steps

 Teaching a Cat Tricks Is Easier Than You Think

-Believe it or not, you can teach your cat to play fetch.
+Believe it or not, you can easily teach your cat to play fetch.
 It's not a game reserved just for dogs.
-I've heard people say cats do not fetch.
+I've heard people tell me cats do not play fetch.
 But I am here to tell you cats love to play fetch almost as much as dogs.
 Cats are actually very intelligent animals, and as you may know cats have their very own distinctive personalities.
 They can be just as demanding as any high maintenance dog, in fact, in my experience, even more so.

 I never thought much about teaching my cat tricks until I actually started doing it, and they seriously started responding.
 It started out crumpling paper into small balls.The cats really seemed to like the sound of the crumpling.
 They came zipping out of nowhere every time I crumpled a wad of paper.
 And when I tossed the balls they darted after them in a frenzy.
 So I was onto something I thought.
 And the game of fetch began.

 To my surprise, I found that teaching your cat to fetch is a lot easier than you might think.
-You will find the more you do it, the better the cat responds, because animals love repetition.
-When my cats were just kittens, I started throwing out crumpled those crumpled up paper balls and every once in awhile those little cloth mice for them to fetch.
+You will find the more you do it, the better your cat responds, because animals love repetition.
+When my cats were just kittens, I started throwing out those crumpled up paper balls and every once in awhile those little cloth mice for them to fetch.
 Strangely enough, and to my surprise, with just enough coaching they would bring them back to me every single time.

 Fetch That Ball